mozilla/Fx_Usage_Report/README.md

 Each metric has it's own set of unit tests.
 Code to extract a particular metric are found in `.py` files in `usage_report/utils/`, which are integrated in `usage_report/usage_report.py`.

-To run these tests, first ensure to install `tox` and `snappy`:
+To run these tests, first ensure you have Docker installed.
+First build the container using

-	$ pip install tox
-	$ brew install snappy # MacOS only

-Once installed, you can simply run
+    $ make build

+then run the tests with

+	$ make test

+finally,

-	$ tox
+    $ make lint

-from the repo's top-level directory.
-This command invokes `pytest` and also runs `flake8` tests on the codebase, which is a style linter.
+runs the linter.